 Have you heard about Balsarite, sanding sealer, and other preparations?
 Some people swear by them, others not so much.
-Sanding sealer is something I’ve never used.
+Sanding sealer is supposed to prevent a fuzzy grain from coming up on sanded balsa.
+It’s probably more important when the plane is being covered with fabric, or simply painted.
+I’ve always covered with film, so sanding sealer is something I’ve never used.
 Maybe I should, but I don’t think I’m missing anything.
 My planes look good on the ground and in the air, and then either I sell them or they crash.
 I don’t think sanding sealer will change that.
 Balsarite is a different story.
 This is a product that comes in a can and is brushed onto the air frame before covering.
 It comes in fabric formula and film formula, the only difference being that the former is much thicker than the latter, which means that if you are buying the latter you are buying more solvent.
 The idea is that you can brush the fabric formula onto the wood and then use any fabric or film as an iron-on product even though it has no adhesive on it.
 There are a few aircraft covering products that are provided without adhesive, so this is a useful product.
 The film formula is advertised for use with iron-on film that already has its own adhesive, to make it work better, theoretically.
 I have my doubts.
 Interestingly, the manufacturer recommends fabric formula for any film or fabric without its own adhesive, and the film formula for any film or fabric with adhesive.
 So what they’re saying is that you should use the highly thinned product if you already have glue and don’t need more.
 (Wink wink.
 Get it?)

 How about trim irons, Wood Peckers, tack cloths, and other specialty tools and products?
 I bought a trim iron a long time ago, used it a couple of times, and got rid of it.
 Use a regular iron, use a hot butter knife, or whatever.
 I wouldn’t advise you to spend extra money on a trim iron.